-The time required for right-of-way acquisitions and relocation is estimated at authorization to appraise and acquire property for the project.
-This will permit adequate time and provide at least 90 days for relocation of the displaced persons affected after no addition, no persons or families will be displaced until they have been relocated to decerbousing, have obtained the right of possession of comparable replacement housing, or hasfe, and sanitary housing that is available for immediate occupancy.
-No owner-occupant until receiving payment for the property or the money is deposited in the Registry of the appraisal and negotiation otice of acquisition.
-In nt, safe, and sanitary ave been offered decent, nt will be required to move It is estimated that individuals or families will need to be relocated.
-Alternate housing for this project is readily available.
-A search of the residential market dwellings are for sale by real estate brokers and private owners.
-Also, a search of the remaining single-family dwelling units in multiple housing complexes are available for courts have vacancies available and mobile home dealers have large inventories of replastudies indicate this amount of housing can reasonably be expected to be (as many, mor here during the foreseeable future. ntal market reveals that or rent.
-Mobile home acement dwellings.
-Further (Note: The above language may be changed to suit the replacement housing situation fo r each separate project.)
+The time required for right-of-way acquisitions and relocation is estimated at\\\\\\ months from date of authorization to appraise and acquire property for the project.
+This will permit adequate appraisal and negotiation time and provide at least 90 days for relocation of the displaced persons affected after notice of acquisition.
+In addition, no persons will be displaced until they have been relocated to decent, safe, and sanitary housing, have obtained the right of possession of comparable replacement housing, or have been offered decent, safe, and sanitary housing that is available for immediate occupancy.
+No owner-occupant will be required to move until receiving payment for the property or the money is deposited in the Registry of the Court.

-Exhibit 7-1
+It is estimated that \\\\\\ individuals or families will need to be relocated.

-Public Statement
+single-family dwelling units in multiple housing complexes are available for rent.
+Mobile home courts have vacancies available and mobile home dealers have large inventories of replacement dwellings.
+Further studies indicate this amount of housing can reasonably be expected to be (as many, more, or less) than indicated here during the foreseeable future.

-Page 2 of 3
+(Note: The above language may be changed to suit the replacement housing situation for each separate project.)

-The replacement dwelling units mentioned are decent, safe, and sanitary, and are functionally equivalent and substantially the same as those to be acquired: fair housing, open to all persons regardless of race, color, national origin, gender, age, income, or disability in areas not less desirable than the dwellings to be acquired in regard to public utilities and public and commercial facilities, reasonably accessible to the displaced person's place of employment, adequate to accommodate the displaced person in an equal or better neighborhood, and within that person's financial means.
+Exhibit 7-1 Public Statement Page 2 of 3 The replacement dwelling units mentioned are decent, safe, and sanitary, and are functionally equivalent and substantially the same as those to be acquired: fair housing, open to all persons regardless of race, color, national origin, gender, age, income, or disability in areas not less desirable than the dwellings to be acquired in regard to public utilities and public and commercial facilities, reasonably accessible to the displaced person's place of employment, adequate to accommodate the displaced person in an equal or better neighborhood, and within that person's financial means.